daniuher/nbgrader_custom/README.md

 2. Python 3.x is used through conda
 3. Python is added to the system PATH
 4. **Create a virtual environment called *nbgrader_env***.
 This step is crucial(!) in order to have all the tools working properly.
+You can create a new environment or clone existing one, so you don't have reinstall a lot of the basic packages.
+For more on how to manage virtual environments, checkout the [conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
 It is currently done in this manner due to the development purposes and it wouldn't be good to try and polute the *base* environment with developmental progress.
-In the future builds, this step mandatory step will be removed and the user will simply choose, which environment they wish install the application into.
-For more on how to manage virtual environments, checkout the [conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
+In the future builds, this mandatory step will be removed and the user will simply choose, which environment they wish to install the application into.

+Upon installing conda and creating **nbgrader_env**

 To install nbgrader and the toolbox, either download the `install_nbgrader.bat` or clope the nbgrader_toolbox repository and get the `install_nbgrader.bat` from the Master branch.